 - Subject staff differentiate provision so that lessons reflect personalised learning opportunities.
-In addition, staff make regular links between syllabus material and available enrichment programmes/ exercises. - The school promotes a culture of learning through the introduction of themed days which are targeted at fostering learning and encouraging pupils to pursue challenges. - All pupils who have been awarded a scholarship or exhibition are allocated a supervisor with whom they meet regularly.
-These meetings support the pupil's academic/sporting/artistic development but also assist them to manage their commitments in a positive and stress free manner. - Art Scholars will contribute to an annual Art exhibition.
-Drama scholars will present at an annual drama show.
-Music Scholars will perform at school music events.
-Sport
+In • addition, staff make regular links between syllabus material and available enrichment programmes/ exercises. - All pupils who have been awarded a scholarship or exhibition are allocated a supervisor with whom they meet regularly.
+These meetings support the pupil's academic/sporting/artistic development but also assist them to manage their commitments in a positive and stress-free manner. - Other departments will offer opportunities as appropriate to the cohort.
+For instance, Art Scholars • may contribute to an annual Art exhibition; Drama scholars present at an annual drama show; and Music scholars perform at school music events.
+Sport scholars have a programme of fitness training and physical development, alongside the opportunity to represent the school if appropriate. - All pupils are invited to attend HALO (High Aspirational Learning Opportunities) lectures several • times a term.
+These lectures encourage pupils to explore topics outside the curriculum on a wide range of themes. - The Head of AIMs ensures that a varied programme of enrichment activities is available for AIM pupils, such as Project / TedED Club for Years 7 to 11. - The Head of AIMs and the Head of Sixth Form liaise to identify AIM pupils in the Lower 6th who are • then invited to attend Lucerna (a critical thinking discussion group) which meets several times a term.
+A further purpose of this group is to encourage high aspirations in terms of university or apprenticeship destinations. - AIM pupils will be invited to a Project Day in the summer term where they will explore a particular topic in greater detail with an invited speaker. - Curriculum areas also offer a range of enrichment and stretch activities.

-- scholars have a programme of fitness training and physical development, alongside the opportunity to represent the school if appropriate. - The Higher or Extended Project Qualification is available via weekly Project Club to AIM pupils in Year 7-10.
-Attendance is an expectation for pupils with an Academic Scholarship or Exhibition.
-The Extended Project Qualification is on offer to Year 11 and Sixth Form pupils who express a particular interest in conducting in-depth independent research. - All pupils are invited to attend HALO (High Aspirational Learning Opportunities) group on a bi-weekly basis.
-This group encourages pupils to explore the theory of knowledge and key thinkers and ideas.
-A further purpose of this group is to encourage high aspirations in terms of university or apprenticeship destinations. - Curriculum areas also offer a range of enrichment and stretch activities.
+AIM Policy